Constraints on multi-fluid cosmology in modified Gauss-Bonnet gravity models with different observational data sets: Introduction

 In this context, different observation works have been conducted using solar system data \cite{iorio2012solar} and cosmological data \cite{capozziello2015transition,bonici2019constraints,pan2024interacting}.
 Furthermore, the confrontation with cosmological data used mainly Supernovae type $I_{a}$ data, Cosmic Microwave Background (CMB), Baryonic Acoustic Oscillations (BAO), and Hubble data observations to constrain background evolution.
 In the work conducted by Anagnostopoulos F.K \cite{anagnostopoulos2019bayesian}, the authors extend the analysis to the perturbation level using the $f\sigma_{8}$ data to constrain the $f(T)$ gravity.\\

 In addition, the modified theory of $f(Q)$ gravity when limited to observational data leads to interesting cosmological phenomenology at the background level \cite{yang2024data,sahlu2024constraining,mandal2020cosmography}.
 In the work carried out by \cite{enkhili2024cosmological}, the authors constrained cosmological dynamical dark energy model in the context of $f(Q)$ gravity using Markov Chain Monte Carlo (MCMC) analysis.
 In addition, different authors have been testing this kind of theory against various observational data, which include both background and perturbation observations \cite{sahlu2024constraining,mhamdi2024cosmological,anagnostopoulos2021first,barros2020testing,lazkoz2019observational}, and revealed that $f(Q)$ gravity can challenge the standard $\Lambda$CDM scenario.
 In \cite{barros2020testing}, the authors tested $f(Q)$ gravity with redshift space distortions and confirmed that the best fit parameters reveal that the $\sigma_{8}$ tension between Plank and large scale structure data can be alleviated within the considered framework.
 In \cite{lazkoz2019observational}, the authors constrained the $f(Q)$ gravity using different observational probes and confirmed that the approach used can provide a different perspective on the formulation of observationally reliable alternative model of gravity.
-The work carried out in the works presented in \cite{mhamdi2024constraints,mhamdi2024cosmological,sahlu2025structure,sahlu2024constraining} treated $f(Q)$ gravity using the mentioned observational data and the constrained model parameters.\\
+The work carried out in the works presented in \cite{mhamdi2024constraints,mhamdi2024cosmological,sahlu2025structure,sahlu2024constraining} treated $f(Q)$ gravity using the mentioned observational data and the constrained model parameters.\\ The authors in Ref. \cite{nojiri2005modified} suggested the modified gravity where arbitrary function of Gauss-Bonnet term is added to the Einstein action as gravitational dark energy and showed that this theory may pass solar system tests and may describe the most interesting features of late-time cosmology.
+In Ref. \cite{lohakare2024cosmology}, the authors presented a method for numerically solving the Friedmann equations of the modified Gauss-Bonnet $f(G)$ gravity in the presence of pressureless matter and applied the Bayesian MCMC technique using late-time cosmic observations to impose limitations on free parameters of the GAuss-Bonnet model.
+The authors showed that the $f(G)$ model can reproduce the low redshift behavior of the $\Lambda$CDM model.